vergiehadiana/behavior-analytics-services/README.md

 # behavior-analytics-services
-Behavior Analytics Services (BAS) Template Deploy - Analytics Proxy Deployment ONLY
+Behavior Analytics Services (BAS) Template Deploy, ONLY Services for Analytics Proxy Deployment

 1. Clone this repository
 2. Navigate to directory "Installation Scripts" to execute the script